-- Employment of a family member in a non-officer position does not preclude a finding of independence.
-Family members of an executive who otherwise are independent may be classified as independent following the death or incapacity of the executive.
-[N] - 3.
-The non-management directors of listed companies must meet at regularly scheduled executive sessions without management. - Non-management directors are all those who are not officers of the company. - The NYSE is not requiring that a "lead" director be appointed.
+3. The non-management directors of listed companies must meet at regularly scheduled executive sessions without management.

+- Non-management directors are all those who are not officers of the company. - The NYSE is not requiring that a "lead" director be appointed.
 Non-management directors have some flexibility in how the executive sessions are to be conducted.
 Companies must either name the director chosen to preside at all such sessions (if one is selected) or, if none is selected, disclose the procedure by which the presiding director is selected for each executive session (e.g., rotation of committee chairs).
-Companies must disclose the means by which interested parties can communicate with the presiding director or the non-management directors as a group.
-[N] - 4.
-Listed companies must have a nominating/corporate governance committee (or committees of the companies' own denomination with the same responsibilities), composed entirely of independent directors.
+Companies must disclose the means by which interested parties can communicate with the presiding director or the non-management directors as a group. - 4.
+Listed domestic companies must have a nominating/corporate governance committee (or committees of the companies' own denomination with the same responsibilities), composed entirely of independent directors.